pxc/gitbook/text/11_Distributed_Workflows_Clone_Fetch_Push/0_ Distributed_Workflows_Clone_Fetch_Push.markdown

 The "pull" command thus performs two operations: it fetches changes from a remote branch, then merges them into the current branch.

 When you are working in a small closely knit group, it is not unusual to interact with the same repository over and over again.
-By defining 'remote' repository shorthand, you can make it easier:
+By defining a 'remote' repository shorthand, you can make it easier:

     $ git remote add bob /home/bob/myrepo